ALL THINGS EGYPTIAN UROMASTYX

 Outline

-Egyptian Uromastyx are a very popular species of Uromastyx due to the oddity or how large full-grown adult get.
+Egyptian Uromastyx are a very popular species of Uromastyx due to the outstanding size adults can reach.
 There are a total of three recognized subspecies of Egyptian Uromastyx:

 Uromastyx aegyptia aegyptia